rpy2/rpy2/doc/source/overview.rst

-The choice of inheritance was made to facilitate the implementation of mostly inter-exchangeable classes between :mod:`rpy2.rinterface` and :mod:`rpy2.robjects`: an :class:`rpy2.rinterface.SexpClosure` can be given any :class:`rpy2.robjects.RObject` as a parameter while any :class:`rpy2.robjects.RFunction` can be given any :class:`rpy2.rinterface.Sexp`.
-Choosing inheritance does not only come with advantages: `setters` on `R` objects would be more intuitive with a container/delegation approach.
+The choice of inheritance was made to facilitate the implementation of mostly inter-exchangeable classes between :mod:`rpy2.rinterface` and :mod:`rpy2.robjects`.
+For example, an :class:`rpy2.rinterface.SexpClosure` can be given any :class:`rpy2.robjects.RObject` as a parameter while any :class:`rpy2.robjects.RFunction` can be given any :class:`rpy2.rinterface.Sexp`.
+Because of R's functional basis, a container-like extension is also present.

 The module :mod:`rpy2.rpy_classic` is using delegation, letting us demonstrate how to extend :mod:`rpy2.rinterface` with an alternative